Quick answer

 Connect Notion or Google Docs.
 If your PRDs live in Notion, connect Notion.
 If they live in Google Docs, connect Google Workspace.
 Either way, Rocket reads the full spec and builds from it directly.Build from tickets and acceptance criteria

 Connect Jira.
-Paste an epic URL and Rocket reads all child stories, or reference your current sprint to build the highest-priority work first.Data in spreadsheets that should drive your app
+Paste an epic URL and Rocket reads all child stories, or reference your current sprint to build the highest-priority work first.Work items, repos, pipelines, and wiki together

 Connect Google Workspace.
 Rocket reads columns, rows, and data types from your Sheets and generates apps that reflect your real data structure.
 Pricing matrices, product catalogs, team rosters, and campaign trackers all work.Write documentation after building